Image of clouds, a lock, a folder, and a shield to illustrate zero trust security

 For simple and successful implementation of a zero trust security model, organizations can follow the following best practices:

-• Ensure User Verification through Multi-factor Authentication (MFA): Gone are the days when a simple password sufficed to securely establish a user’s identity.
+• Verify User through Multi-factor Authentication (MFA): A simple password is no longer sufficient to securely establish a user’s identity.
 The contemporary digital landscape has witnessed the erosion of the reliability of traditional user credentials.
-The vulnerabilities of passwords, susceptible to phishing, malware interception, and the thriving Dark Web market, necessitate the adoption of Multi-factor Authentication (MFA).
+Passwords are vulnerable.
+They are susceptible to phishing and malware interception.
+There’s a thriving Dark Web market for them.
+This is why it’s necessary to adopt Multi-factor Authentication (MFA).
 MFA supplements the conventional “something you know” (password) with the inviolable layers of “something you have” or “something you are.”

-• User Education: Teaching employees and users about Zero Trust is like giving them a guidebook on how to keep things safe in the digital world.
+• Educate Users: Teaching employees and users about Zero Trust is like giving them a guidebook on how to keep things safe in the digital world.
 Educating members of your organization is a great way to reduce the instances of human error and insider risk. sure things stay safe.

 How to Achieve Zero Trust with BigID

-Unlocking the power of Zero Trust is now within your grasp with BigID’s industry leading data security posture management (DSPM) platform.
-Using advanced AI and machine learning, BigID automatically and accurately scans, identifies, and classifies structured and unstructured data by context—giving you better insight and control of your most sensitive data.
+Start your Zero Trust journey with BigID’s industry-leading data security posture management (DSPM) platform.
+Using advanced AI and machine learning, BigID automatically and accurately scans, identifies, and classifies structured and unstructured data by context to give you better insight and control of your most sensitive data.

-BigID’s Security Suite lets you proactively mitigate risk across your entire data landscape both on-prem and in the cloud with seamless integration amongst your existing tech stack.
-Revoke access from over privileged users, conduct risk assessments, automate data discovery, and more—all under one comprehensive platform.
+BigID’s Security Suite lets you proactively mitigate risk across your entire data landscape on-prem and in the cloud, with seamless integration amongst your existing tech stack.
+Revoke access from overprivileged users, conduct risk assessments, automate data discovery, and more—all under one comprehensive platform.
 Take a data-centric approach to cloud security and zero trust deployment with little time to value.